liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/01-page-analytics.markdown

 View a list of the Assets on the Page by their number of Interactions over the selected time period.

-Depending on the Asset being viewed, a different Interaction metric is reported
+Depending on the Asset being viewed, a different Interaction metric is reported:
-on:

 - Blogs reports Views.
 - Documents and Media reports Downloads.